kubermatic/kubermatic/hack/ci/README.md

 * test that releasing code actually works, and
 * to provide test builds for internal purposes.

-## deploy-ci-kubermatic-io.sh

-This script is used as a postsubmit job and updates the CI cluster after every commit to master.

 ## deploy-dev-asia.sh

 This script is used as a postsubmit job and updates the dev-asia seed